Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 ### Credits

-I would like to express my respect and admiration for Microsoft, the creators of the groundbreaking Azure OpenAI service.
+I would like to express my deep respect and admiration for Microsoft, the creators of the groundbreaking Azure OpenAI service.

-Additionally, I am immensely grateful to Advania Finland for providing me with the opportunity and resources to build this project.
+I am immensely grateful to Advania Finland for providing me with the opportunity and resources to develop this project.

 # Quick links